Jury awards $17M to 3 plaintiffs in deadly Amtrak derailment | WTOP

 In June, the National Transportation Safety Board published its final report on the crash, with the agency’s vice chairman blasting what he described as a “Titanic-like complacency” among those charged with ensuring safe train operations.

 The case and the jury’s decision could set the stage for future claims against Amtrak.
-Luvera Law Firm, which represented the victims, also represents dozens more.
+Luvera Law Firm and Clifford Law Offices, which represented the victims, also represent dozens more.

+“The Wilmottes and Mr. Skyllingstad got to tell their stories and the jury listened,” said Sean P. Driscoll, partner at Clifford Law Offices.
+“These people’s lives are forever changed due to the negligence of those in charge who simply ignored safety regulations.”

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.